The Crucial Tip You Need To Know From Our Cover Guy Winners Over The Years

 Jason Smith & Buntu Matshaya – 2017 Winners

-The most recent cover guy winners were on our front page in special collector’s edition of the magazine.
+The joint winners of our 2017 competition lead the special collector’s edition of the magazine.
 Both showed persistence, resilience and overall strength to push through the 2017 competition.
-Jason is a crossfit connoisseur and Buntu is a fitness junkie who doesn’t quit.
+Jason is a CrossFit connoisseur and Buntu is a fitness junkie who doesn’t quit.
 For more lessons from them and the rest of the 2017 finalists check this out.

-We’re looking for a man who has the confidence, looks, body and the lifestyle to be our Cover Guy 2018.
+We’re looking for a man who has the confidence, looks, body and the lifestyle to be our next Cover Guy.
 Someone who leads by example, is fit and health-conscious, inspires others and embodies a well-rounded modern man.